-Elocon Lotion should not be used with occlusive dressings unless directed by a physician.
-Elocon Lotion should not be applied in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.
+Do not use Elocon Lotion with occlusive dressings unless directed by a physician.
+Do not apply Elocon Lotion in the diaper area if the patient requires diapers or plastic pants, as these garments constitute occlusive dressing.

 Elocon Lotion is for topical use only.
 It is not for oral, ophthalmic, or intravaginal use.